This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Freezer Storage

-1. Wash thoroughly and dry completely to prevent freezer burn and texture changes
+- Wash and dry completely – Remove all dirt and moisture to prevent freezer burn

 Preserving Peppers for Long-Term Storage